danielwellz/Xin/README.md

 3. `pnpm dev` to run against the orchestrator (`VITE_USE_MOCKS=true` boots MSW data).
 4. Run the Cypress smoke tests in both locales with `pnpm e2e`.
 5. See `services/frontend/README.md` and `docs/frontend/operator_console.md` for screenshots, tooling, and deployment notes.
+6. Production deploys keep the `frontend` container online and serve it at `/` via Nginx (`/api` continues to hit the FastAPI orchestrator, `/webhooks` routes to the channel gateway).
+After any release run
+   `docker compose --env-file ../config/compose.env build frontend && docker compose --env-file ../config/compose.env up -d frontend`, reload Nginx, and purge the CDN cache so `https://xinbot.ir` renders the
+   React console immediately.

 ## Development Commands